Instance-Dependent Continuous-Time Reinforcement Learning via Maximum Likelihood Estimation: Numerical Experiments

+To evaluate how sensitive CT-MLE is to the choice of function approximator, we conducted an ablation study on the Pendulum environment with noise level $\sigma = 2.0$, varying the network width while keeping all other components fixed.
+The tested architecture ranged from relatively small models with 150 hidden units per layer to wider models with up to 250 units.
+Across 5 random seeds, all five architectures exhibit nearly indistinguishable learning curves and achieve similar episode returns after two episodes of training (see figure \ref{fig:abl-nn}).
+The smallest network performs on par with larger ones, and scaling the width beyond 200 units does not produce meaningful improvements, suggesting that $\algbase$ exhibits reasonable robustness to architectural choices.

-using the corresponding optimal gap $\Delta_\sigma=0.125$ in Figure~\ref{fig:exp_con}.
-We observe that the reward error decreases with the number of rounds $N$, and the decay trend is consistent with an approximate $1/\sqrt{N}$ convergence rate, which aligns with our theoretical analysis well.
+\paragraph{Numerical Convergence Rate.} We also report the reward error (mean $\pm1$ standard error over 10 seeds) across training episodes for the Pendulum environment with $\sigma=2.0$, using the corresponding optimal gap $\Delta_\sigma=0.125$, as shown in Figure~\ref{fig:exp_con}.
+The reward error decreases with the number of episodes $N$, and the decay trend closely follows an approximate $1/\sqrt{N}$ convergence rate, which aligns well with our theoretical predictions.